-A committee had then worked for ten months to investigate how Sweden's research, education and innovation development would gain momentum.
-The purpose was to promote Swedish growth and competition and to increase competence in the education system.
+A committee had then worked for ten months investigating how Sweden's research, education and innovation development would gain momentum.
+The aim was to promote Swedish growth and competition and to raise competence within the education system.

 Today, Vinnova is a public authority that works to mobilize and support actors in the innovation system.
-We encourage knowledge exchange, individual mobility and skills development and teach methods for societal change towards sustainable objectives.
-We identify needs and gather actors for common challenges.
+We encourage knowledge exchange, individual mobility and skill development and share methods for social change towards sustainable objective.
+We identify needs and gather actors to face common challenges.
 We finance investments for a sustainable future.

-Vinnova was commissioned to finance "needs-motivated research and development to support the innovation system and sustainable growth and development".
-We ended up under the Ministry of Enterprise and Innovationon and had to take over parts of responsibilities that previously lay with Nutek, the Swedish Council for Working Life Research and the Communication Research Committee.
+Vinnova was commissioned to finance " needs-driven research and development to support the innovation system and sustainable growth and development".
+We ended up under the Ministry of Business and Industry and had to take over parts of the responsibilities that previously lay with Nutek, the Swedish Council for Labor Research and the Communications Research Committee.

-Vinnova would conduct R&D funding in collaboration between agencies to promote Swedish growth and competition.
+Vinnova would conduct r&d funding in cooperation between authorities to promote Swedish growth and competition.

-An important task was to identify growth areas and map out what the innovation system looks like for them.
+An important assignment was to identify growth areas and map what the innovation system looks like for them.

 We would propose initiatives to strengthen development and growth in technology, communication and working life.
-The purpose was to make it easier for new knowledge to be utilized and implemented in products, processes, services, regulations and working life.
+The purpose was to make it easier for new knowledge to be utilized and translated into products, processes, services, regulations and working life.

-Even then, diversity and sustainability issues were mentioned in several sections of Vinnova's assignment.
-The key word was collaboration and we were encouraged to coordinate our efforts for research, development and innovation in order to have a greater impact with targeted initiatives.
-The government wanted a better overview of Swedish research and innovation initiatives.
+Even then, diversity and sustainability issues were mentioned in several sections of Vinnova's mission.
+The key word was collaboration and we were asked to coordinate our efforts for research, development and innovation in order to have a greater impact with targeted efforts.
+The government wanted a better overview of Swedish research and innovation efforts.

-Over time, sustainability issues and collaboration have come more and more into focus for Vinnova's assignments.
+Over time, sustainability issues and cooperation have come more and more into focus for Vinnova's mission.

 The researcher perspective permeated

-At the start in 2001, Vinnova employed about 150 people and received a billion kronor in budget for funding innovations.
-Björn Rosengren was Minister of Enterprise and Innovation.
+At the start in 2001, Vinnova employed approximately 150 people and received a billion kroner in the budget for funding innovations.
+Björn Rosengren was Minister of Economic Affairs.
 Per Eriksson became our first director general.
-He came from the position as headmaster at Blekinge University.
-The research perspective permeated the mission and organization at Vinnova in a contemporary way.
+He came from the post of rector at Blekinge technical university college.
+The researcher's perspective pervaded the assignment and the organization at Vinnova.

-- Vinnova's first self-developed programme was called Vinnväxt and is more relevant than ever today.
-Vinnväxt funds regions for long-term innovation initiatives.
-Triple Helix was a basic principle for this initiative - that is, collaboration between academia, the public sector and business.
+- Vinnova's first proprietary programme was called Vinnväxt and is more relevant than ever today.
+Winnväxt finances regions for long-term innovation initiatives.
+Triple Helix was a basic principle for this initiative – that is, collaboration between academia, the public sector and business.

-- Research & Grow (Forska&Väx) - with the perspective small and medium-sized companies was also created during this period
+- Forska&Vex - with the perspective of small and medium-sized companies was also created during this period

-With Charlotte Brogren, who joined Vinnova in 2009 as CEO directly from the business community, Vinnova got a new way of working with innovation.
-We started listening to, and trusting more of the actors.
+With Charlotte Brogren, who came to Vinnova in 2009 as CEO directly from business, Vinnova got a new way of working with innovation.
+We started listening and trusting the actorsmore.
 What were the needs and where could innovation create value?

 - In the outside world, Barack Obama is sworn in as President of the United States.

-- The financial crisis, the climate and the EU's new treaties are some items on the agenda.
+- The financial crisis, the climate and the EU's new treaty are some items on the agenda.

-- Maud Olofsson is Minister of Enterprise and Innovation.
+- Maud Olofsson is the Minister of Economic Affairs.

-In the same year, Vinnova was involved in producing the "Lund Declaration".
-We put societal challenges on the EU agenda together with the other research funders.
+In the same year, Vinnova was involved in producing the "Lunda declaration".
+We put societal challenges on the EU's agenda together with the other research funders.
 And thus on top of our own.

-This started a challenging journey on Vinnova - to go from thinking industry or sector to landing united in some common challenges.
+This started a challenging journey at Vinnova - to go from thinking industry or sector to agreeing on some common challenges.

-This thinking then became the basis for the Challenge-driven innovation (UDI) initiative.
+This thinking then became the basis for the initiative Challenge-driven innovation (UDI).

-The UDI was based on societal breadth and systems thinking, sustainability and common objective.
-An idea that is still central to Vinnova's work to mobilize for sustainable societal change.
+UDI built on societal breadth and systems thinking, sustainability and common objective.
+A mindset that is still central to Vinnova's work to mobilize for sustainable social change.

-The role of the public sector in the innovation system became more prominent and the administrators had a lot to do when close to 800 applications for funding were received.
+The role of the public sector in the innovation system became more prominent and the administrators had to do when nearly 800 applications for funding came in.

-The innovation program FFI also came into being in 2009 - at a time when the vehicle and transport industry was in deep crisis.
-The program has, among other things, contributed to - and still contributes to - the competitiveness of industry and Sweden's transport and climate policy objective.
+The Vehicle Strategic research and Innovation (FFI) innovation program was also introduced in 2009 - at a time when the vehicle and transport industry was in deep crisis.
+Among other things, the program has contributed to - and still contributes to - the industry's competitiveness and Sweden's transport and climate policy objective.

 The whole society mobilizes - strategic innovation programs

-2013 was the year when Vinnova started its biggest effort combined with great importance and international attention - the strategic innovation programs.
-They came about as a development of previous industry programs and would take on:
+2013 was the year when Vinnova started its biggest effort overall with great importance and international attention - the strategic innovation programs.
+They came about as a development of previous industry programs and would tackle:

-- National gathering of forces in important areas for Sweden.
+- National gathering of power in important areas for Sweden.